Blogs

 CRS Project News August 2017

 This is the CRS newsletter covering the period from July until today.
 What has happened during the last few weeks: We held our community chat last Monday.
-We have been eight people including Manuel Spartan who participated on the development of the paranoia mode.
+There were eight people including Manuel Spartan who participated on the development of the paranoia mode.
 The big topic was disassembly of the optimized regular expressions that are very hard to read.
 See below for details.
 The next community chats will be held on the following dates: